apechinsky/srplib/README.md

 ### Contract

   Contains helper classes for checking method arguments and class internal state.
+Encourages contract programming and fail-fast support.
+Designed as single line replacement for if/condition/throw code.

-#### Features
+#### Key features

+  - lightweight
-  - very lightweight.
+  - string formatting
+  - expressive and concise

+##### Lightweight

+  Extremely lightweight library.
 Exports few public classes.
 Have no external dependencies.
-  - supports string formatting.
+Suitable for small mobile as well as large enterprise applications.

+##### String formatting

+  String formatting simplifies error message creation and helps to avoid unneeded string contatenation.

+    Argument.checkTrue(file.exist(), "File '%s' not found.", file.getAbsolutePath());

+##### Expressive and concise

-  - more expressive and concise than standard if/condition/throw code.
+  More expressive and concise than standard if/condition/throw code.

 Just compare: